 Angelou: I haven’t yet.

 Angelou: More and more… I belong to myself.
 I’m very proud of that.
 I am very concerned about how I look at Maya.
 I like Maya very much.

-Freedom is the way we keep in right relationship with ourselves, regardless of our relationships with others.
+Freedom is the way we keep in right relationship with ourselves and God, regardless of our relationships with others.
 Freedom is a much better goal.

 An interesting thing happened when I spoke the truth to my loved one.
 During the course of the conversation, I was able to see the other side just a little more clearly.
 I acknowledged and admitted some of my own mistakes, developed a greater understanding, and learned some important lessons about my own judgments.
 In the end, though feelings might have been hurt, the conversation allowed for greater connection, and I came away with a little more compassion and a little more love.
 Isn’t this what life is all about?
 Isn’t this the work we’re called to do while on this earth?